vormkracht10/laravel-seo-scanner/README.md

 1. Add the model to the `models` array in the config file.
 2. Implement the `SeoInterface` in your model.
-3. Add the `HasSeoScoreTrait` to your model.
+3. Add the `HasSeoScore` trait to your model.

 > Note: Please make sure that the model has a `url` attribute.
 This attribute will be used to check the SEO score of the model.
 Also check that the migrations are run.
 Otherwise the command will fail.